MetaMask/phishing-warning/README.md

 ### Testing

+#### Installing Playwright

-Before running tests using Playright, you will need to install the required browsers using this command:
+Before running tests using Playright, you will need to install the required browsers using `yarn playwright install [space-separated browsers]`.
+Use the `--with-deps` flag as well to prompt Playwright to install OS dependencies as well if possible, though be warned that this may require elevated privileges.

+The browsers we test with in CI are `chrome`, `chromium`, `firefox`, and `msedge`.

+To install all browsers we use on CI and any OS dependencies, run:

 ```
 yarn playwright install --with-deps chrome chromium firefox msedge
 ```

+You may want to consider using just one or two browsers for local testing to speed things up.
+These install steps are long and require a decent amount of disk space.

+#### Running tests

-After that, tests can be run using `yarn test`.
+Tests can be run using `yarn test`.
+This will run all tests using all browsers.

+To run with just a single browser, you'll need to use the flag `--project=[browser name]`.
+For example, `yarn test --project=chromium` to run all tests with Chromium.
+See the Playwright configuration (`playwright.config.ts`) to see the other project names.

+If you want to run a single test suite, pass in the test filename as a parameter.
+For example, `yarn test ./tests/defaults.spec.ts` will run just the "defaults" test suite.

 ### Release & Publishing